15 Best Vegetables & Fruit Juice for Babies

 - Juices can lead to diarrhoea as they are devoid of the fibre element that is present in fruits and vegetables.

 Juices nourish the soul.
-Once your baby hits the 6-month mark, let her get a taste of some extra flavour.
+Once your baby hits the 6-month mark, let her get a taste of some extra flavour with fruit juice recipes for babies.
 Fruit and vegetables juices are nutritious and help the baby develop a taste for healthy food options at an early age.